UtrechtUniversity/wildlifenl/docs/FunctionalDesign.md

 ### WildGids
 *Being able to enjoy human-wildlife interactions and reduce possible negative encounters with wildlife to recreate confidently and well-informed in a living lab*

-👲 Recreationist | 📱 Smartphone App
+👲 Recreationist, Inhabitant | 📱 Smartphone App

 I love being in and learning about nature, but feeling safe is important to me.
 Learning about the wild animals around me increases my positive nature experience.
 Knowing how to behave around wild animals or how to interact, or not interact, with them makes me feel more secure.
 I enjoy the freedom to choose activities like running, cycling, horseback riding, or walking.
 Sometimes I like being alone in nature, other times with my family and dog, or in a larger group.
 It is helpful to know where wild animals are so I can plan my route accordingly.
 Occasionally, I find it exciting to take photos of wildlife, but I want to make sure that it is appropriate or at the right time.
 I find it useful to register interactions I have with wild animals as this supports researchers, and if I spot something broken, I wish to report it for maintenance.
 Getting a notification with information on how to behave when I am approaching a potentially dangerous animal gives me peace of mind and reduces the probability of me performing undesirable behaviour (e.g., behaviour that leads to conflict with the wild animal or that negatively affects the welfare of the wild animal).